gerekper/ganjaking/wp-content/plugins/premium-addons-pro/readme.txt

 = 2.0.8 =

 - Tweak: Add different color to each dataset value in bar Chart widget.
-- Fixed: Whatsapp Chat widget group option not working on mobile devices.
+- Fixed: WhatsApp Chat widget group option not working on mobile devices.
 - Fixed: Hotspots Horizontal Position option not working for RTL sites in Image Hotspots widget.
 - Fixed: Compatibility issues with WordPress 5.5.